VrajPatelK/Patient-Appointment/README.md

 ### Puropose

-* This project is a chatbot application developed for managing patient appointments.
+* This project is a NLU based chatbot application developed for managing patient appointments.
 It utilizes various technologies and frameworks to provide an efficient and user-friendly experience.

 ### Functionality
 ##### The chatbot application provides the following functionality: